 For many adults with undiagnosed ADHD, everyday tasks, maintaining successful employment and relationships can be more difficult.
 It is common for people who have ADHD / ADD, but do not know it, to have very low self-esteem as they are not sure why they find some things difficult when others do not.

-Untreated ADHD can also be dangerous and have serious implications for individual and research shows adults with undiagnosed ADHD are more likely to have car accidents or get involved in criminal activity.
+Untreated ADHD can also be dangerous and have serious implications for individuals and research shows adults with undiagnosed ADHD are more likely to have car accidents or get involved in criminal activity.

 A Psychiatrist is needed to diagnose ADHD.
 They will need detailed information about your experiences in childhood and as an adult, teamed with information gathered in evidence-based questionnaires.
 Psychiatrists will also assess you for other common mental health conditions, such as depression, anxiety or Bipolar Disorder to ensure that they are able to recommend the right treatment

-You will be asked to complete a few questionnaires on relevant issues which you will need to return at least 48 hours prior to the assessment.
+Individuals and informants questionnaires will be sent when appointment is confirmed which you will need to return at least a week prior to the assessment.